 Taxable income may be incurred by our executives in connection with their receipt of perquisites and personal benefits.
-Other than as contemplated by Mr. Malone's employment agreement, and other than in connection with Mr. Maffi's relocation expenses in 2007, we have not provided gross-up payments to our executives in connection with any such taxable income incurred during the past three years.
+Other than as contemplated by Mr. Malone's employment agreement, we have not provided gross-up payments to our executives in connection with any such taxable income incurred during the past three years.